Jaffa: Roman period

 Jaffa was annexed to Syria by Pompey but later restored to Judaea by Julius Caesar, reaffirming Jewish access to the sea through their traditional port.
 In 39 BCE, Herod captured Jaffa from Antigonus, though control fluctuated until Octavian returned it to Herod after the defeat of Antony and Cleopatra.
-After Herod's death, Jaffa, along with Strato's Tower (Caesarea), Sebaste, and Jerusalem, was assigned to Archelaus' ethnarchy in Judaea.
-The construction of Herod's superior harbor at Caesarea diminished Jaffa's regional importance.
+After Herod's death, Jaffa, along with Strato's Tower (Caesarea), Sebaste, and Jerusalem, was assigned to Archelaus's ethnarchy in Judaea.
+The construction of Herod's superior harbour at Caesarea diminished Jaffa's regional importance.

 Josephus's accounts indicate that Jaffa had city status, administering surrounding districts, reflecting continued regional significance.
-However, he adds that the harbor at Jaffa was inferior to that of Caesarea.
+However, he adds that the harbour at Jaffa was inferior to that of Caesarea.
 The population of the city during this period was predominantly Jewish.
 Strabo, writing in the early 1st century CE, describes Jaffa as a location from which it is possible to see Jerusalem, the capital of the Jews, and writes that the Jews used it as their naval arsenal when they descended to the sea.
 Excavations suggest urban expansion during the Hellenistic period under Ptolemaic rule, followed by contraction under Seleucid and early Roman rule, and renewed expansion later in the Roman and Byzantine periods.
-Archaeological remains from the Roman period are mainly found near the harbor, including rich finds like terra sigillata, a bread or cheese stamp, and coins.
+Archaeological remains from the Roman period are mainly found near the harbour, including rich finds like terra sigillata, a bread or cheese stamp, and coins.

 In the early stages of the First Jewish–Roman War in 66 CE, Cestius Gallus sent forces to Jaffa, where the city was destroyed and its inhabitants indiscriminately killed.
 Josephus writes that 8,400 inhabitants were massacred.
-Subsequently, the city was resettled by Jews expelled from neighboring regions, who used it to disrupt maritime commerce between Egypt and Syria.
+Subsequently, the city was resettled by Jews expelled from neighbouring regions, who used it to disrupt maritime commerce between Egypt and Syria.
 As the Romans, led by Vespasian, approached Jaffa, those Jews fled to sea but were devastated by a storm, killing 4,200 people.
 Those who reached shore were killed by the Romans, who subsequently destroyed Jaffa again and stationed troops to prevent its reuse as a pirate base.
 In the 3rd century CE, Jaffa was known by the name Flavia Ioppe, potentially indicating an honorary designation under Flavian rule.